merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 R-squared = 0.461
 ```

 The script will print the upper part of the paper's __Figure 4__.
-The lower part was generated from the visualized pangenome graph.
+The lower part was generated from the visualized pangenome graph (and it will take a relatively long time to run, so beware).

 {% include IMAGE path="images/metrics_clustering.png" width="70" %}